 An employer may indicate that they "require" credit, some sort of paperwork, confirmation letter, or signed document from the College.

-If a student inquires about a "Credit Required" internship, requests a confirmation letter, or needs a signature on any paperwork, please direct them to contact the Career Center as soon as possible.
+If a student inquires about a "Credit Required" internship, requests a confirmation letter, or needs a signature on any internship-related paperwork, please direct them to contact the Director of Internship Programs as soon as possible.
 Participation in the INP will normally meet an employer's criteria or we may have other paperwork already signed with the employer.
-The Career Center will work with the student and employer to ensure all requirements are met, provide requisite confirmation letters, and/or complete all necessary paperwork.
+The Director will work with the student and employer to ensure all requirements are met, provide requisite confirmation letters, and/or complete all necessary paperwork.